SchoemanClaudia/D20Bingo/README.md

 ## Credits

 - Slack channel learn-javascript peers, for assisting with adding a meta tag telephone=no to eliminate grid numbers that were recognised as phone number prompt when clicked on.
+- Slack channel peer-code-review for their feedback and taking the time to look at D20 Bingo with fresh eyes.
-- Shoutout to henna.s_5P for the support when it all seemed to become overwhelming.
+- Shoutout to henna.s_5P for the support when it all seemed to become overwhelming, and all the extra tips during our chats.
 - My mentor for the support and knowledge shared.
 - Slack channel peers for breadcrumbs left to problem solve my own project, while testing and fixing bugs.